vb2007/discordbot/.github/ISSUE_TEMPLATE/bug.md

 - **Actual behavior**: what happened?
 - **Expected behavior**: what should've happened?
 - _(Optional, used in very few cases)_**Post conditions**: should I do anything else after trying to reproduce the issue?

+If you're not sure about the details above, feel free to submit the issue anyways.
+Ideas are always great to have.
+Sometimes even the maintaners don't know how will the outcome look like, before getting into developing the feature.